 However, there are limits to the amount the VA is willing to guarantee.
 This can affect the maximum loan size a lender will offer for a VA loan.

-This $417,000 figure is not a mandate, however.
-VA mortgage lenders are free to set their individual VA loan limits at whatever level they live.
+This figure is not a mandate, however.
+VA mortgage lenders are free to set their individual VA loan limits at whatever level they like.

 The Department of Veterans Affairs offers mortgage lenders a guaranty against loss on loans meeting VA mortgage guidelines.
 Lenders, in turn, offer VA mortgages with loan sizes capped at four times the VA guaranty.